turtleisaac/NSCR-Palette-Restorer/README.md

 ```

 ## Details
-Given an `NSCR` file as input, sets all tiles in the tilemap except for instances of the transparency tile (first tile in tilemap) (tile in top left corner) to use the user-specified palette ID
+Given an `NSCR` file as input, sets all tiles in the tilemap except for instances of the transparency tile (first tile in NCGR) (tile in top left corner of the base image) (tile with the lowest tile ID) to use the user-specified palette ID